avm99963/infinitegforums/docs/developers/add_feature.md

       users have to explicitly enable the option after they receive the extension update.
 Otherwise, it might cause confusion, because users wouldn't know if the feature was added by the extension or Google.
-3. Create a folder `//src/features/{{feature}}` where the name is the short codename converted to camel case.
+3. As mentioned, create a folder `//src/features/{{feature}}` where the name is the short codename converted to camel case.
 4. Create a new package `presentation/options` under the newly created feature folder, and define the option you created in step 2 (see how it is done for the other features).
 This will be used for the option to be shown in the options page.
-5. Go to `//src/options/presentation/featureCategories.ts`, and add the new feature to the appropriate category where you want to show it.
+5. Go to `//src/options/presentation/data/featureCategories.ts`, and add the new feature to the appropriate category where you want to show it.

 ### How to add additional options for the feature
 Apart from the feature switch option, additional options can be defined in order to further customize the behavior of a feature.

 This is not usually the case, and it is preferred that the number of options is kept to a minimum so the extension is as simple as possible.
 In any case, this